FROM

 “…a father shot her pregnant daughter dead in what

-appeared to be an ‘honor killing’ incident in Jordan;” the headline reads in every printed major daily in the
+appeared to be an ‘honor killing’ incident in Jordan,” the headline reads in every printed major daily in the

 Middle East.

-“I must be getting old for this,” I dropped the
+“I must be getting old for this.”
+I dropped the

 luggage trolley.
 Pulling it out of the conveyor needed even more strength than

 usual.
-After 30 years; I should not be surprised that what I used to lift with
+After 30 years, I should not be surprised that what I used to lift with little effort now seems heavier than normal, not that my luggage has grown in size; the ravages of time are inflicting their toll upon my little but otherwise

 healthy frame.